niteshj11/azure-app-service-ai-scenarios-integrated-sample/README.md

 - Clear previous deployments with `azd down` before retrying

 **❌ Application not starting after deployment:**
-- Check Application Insights logs in Azure portal for detailed errors
+- Check App Service logs in Azure portal for detailed errors (under Monitoring > Log stream)
-- Verify Key Vault permissions are properly configured
+- Verify Managed Identity permissions are properly configured for AI resources
 - Ensure all required environment variables are set in App Service Configuration
+- Review deployment logs for any missing dependencies or configuration issues

 **❌ "ModuleNotFoundError" or dependency issues:**
 - Verify all files from `requirements.txt` were properly deployed